soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 ### Azure Container Apps

 In the context of the experiment, we leveraged Azure Container Apps to create a REST API.
 The REST API was used to copy files from one location to another.
 The API was implementing using the 202 pattern and the pipeline was configured to ignore the async response.
-This means that the time taken to copy the files was not considered in the experiment.
+This means that the time taken to copy the files was not considered in the experiment. __This is the reason we did not include the results for this option in the experiment results.__

 ### Self Hosted Integration Runtime